zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/sync-adb-dcat/sync-adb-dcat.md

     ![](./images/query-bucket.png " ")

-7. Set the credentials to use for Object Storage and Data Catalog.
+7. Set the credentials to use with Data Catalog and Object Storage.
+The **`set_data_catalog_credential`** procedure sets the Data Catalog access credential that is used for all access to the Data Catalog.
+The **`set_object_store_credential`** procedure sets the credential that is used by the external tables for accessing the Object Storage.
+Changing the Object Storage access credential alters all existing synced tables to use the new credential.
+Click **Copy** to copy the following code, and then paste it into the SQL Worksheet.
+Place the cursor on any line of code, and then click the **Run Script (F5)** icon in the Worksheet toolbar.
+The result is displayed in the **Script Output** tab at the bottom of the worksheet.

     ```
     <copy>